Image from Theo Angell

 Jocelyn Apicello is Board Treasurer of the Ecological Citizen's Project.

-The Ecological Citizen's Project is a non-profit organization that accepts tax-exempt 501(c)3 donations via our fiscal sponsor, Hudson Valley Seed.
+The Ecological Citizen's Project is a 501(c)3 non-profit organization - all donations are tax deductible.